Views on the meaning of Mishima's death: Criticism of the postwar system / Death by remonstrance

 Takashi Inoue (井上隆史), a literary critic and Mishima researcher has argued that Mishima's death cannot be limited to a death for the sake of literature, but was also a death of criticism, namely, "death of remonstration" against the hollowing out of the cultural identity of the Japanese, which had reached a point of no return.
-Inoue has mentioned that Mishima thought that the last year in which his act of death could have meaning in the history of the community in Japan was 1970, the year the Security Treaty (Anpo) was automatically extended, and Japan's spiritual hollowing out would become truly irreversible after this year.
-And he has interpreted that however, at the time of November 1970, Japanese already may have lost the culture of ability to understand the spiritual meaning of his death, and this was may be a miscalculation of Mishima who was believing in there was still time to Japanese make a recovery.
+Inoue has mentioned that Mishima thought that the last year in which his act of death could have meaning in the history of the community in Japan was 1970, the year the Security Treaty (Anpo) was automatically extended, and Japan's spiritual hollowing out would become truly irreversible after this year.However, he has interpreted that, at the time of November 1970, the Japanese may have already lost the of ability to understand the spiritual meaning of his death, which may have been a miscalculation of Mishima, who believed there was still time for the Japanese make a recovery.

 It can be seen from Mishima's works and essays that his criticism of the postwar system also included resentment toward Emperor Shōwa Hirohito, who had made the Humanity Declaration.
 And it is said that Mishima's final cry of "Long live the Emperor!" (天皇陛下万歳, Tennō heika banzai) was a cheer for the "Emperor of Sollen (ゾルレン(当為), Zoruren)" that was his ideal, and some researchers has interpreted it as representing the final voices of soldiers on the battlefield, spoken for them who died for the Emperor.

 Regarding Mishima's view of the Emperor, Fusao Hayashi has interpreted that Mishima's aspiration was not to revive the Emperor as a political concept, or in other words, to restore the Meiji Constitution, but to revive and establish the Emperor as the unifier of Japanese culture as the only philosophy that could oppose totalitarianism of both the left and right, that communism and fascism.
 Donald Keene has interpreted that Mishima's Emperor worship was not simple fanaticism, but an expression of faith in an ideal that transcends reality.
 And he has explained that Mishima preached the infallibility of the Emperor, but that does not mean the Emperor's personal human abilities were flawless, that what the Emperor Mishima called was the embodiment of Japanese tradition in human form with divine status and the one and only treasure trove, in which the experiences of the Japanese ethnicity have been stored, and that for Mishima, protecting the Emperor was the same as protecting Japan itself.
 Also Keene has mentioned that Mishima's love for Japanese traditions developed into the unchanging element in his aesthetics.